 - Keep the chin lifted and head tilted.

-- Continue CPR (30 chest compressions followed by 2 breaths, then repeat) until the person recovers or help arrives.
+8. Repeat chest compressions and rescue breathing until the person recovers or help arrives.
 If an AED for adults is available, use it as soon as possible.

 When to Contact a Medical Professional

-To avoid injuries and heart problems that can lead to cardiac arrest:
+In adults, to avoid injuries and heart problems that can lead to the heart stopping beating:

 - Eliminate or reduce risk factors that contribute to heart disease, such as cigarette smoking, high cholesterol, high blood pressure, obesity, and stress.